Early Stage Investigator Lecture

 2. One letter of nomination (1,000 words or less) from a mentor or colleague familiar with the nominee’s work, addressing the nominee’s innovative contribution to the field of prevention research, and the nominee's cross-cutting and collaborative nature of the nominee's research.
 This letter should demonstrate the lasting significance and impact of the nominee’s work to date.

-3. A PDF of a key peer-reviewed article published in the past 12 months, which is first or senior authored by the nominee.
+3. A PDF of a key peer-reviewed article published in print or online in the past 12 months (no earlier than September 2023), which is first or senior authored by the nominee.
 If in press, please provide a Word version of the accepted paper and the letter of acceptance from the journal.

 Review and Selection Process